GioF71/tidal-connect/README.md

 ### Contents

 This repository does not contain the Tidal Connect software.
-There is only a docker-compose.yaml file and a modified entrypoint which is just used for selecting the desired audio output more easily and reliably.
+There is only a docker-compose.yaml file, a configurator script, and a modified entrypoint which is just used for selecting the desired audio output more easily and reliably.

 ### Credit